janssen70/hybrid_ai/README.md

    The default topic name expected by the script is 'track_topic'
  - [Enable Best snapshots](https://developer.axis.com/analytics/axis-scene-metadata/how-to-guides/best-snapshot-start/)

-Now you can check on commandline if the camera is emitting tracks on MQTT:
+Now you can check on commandline if the camera is emitting tracks on MQTT.
+This command assumes a locally running MQTT broker, change the IP address when you are running the broker elsewhere:

 ```
 mosquitto_sub -h 127.0.0.1 -t track_topic -u <mqtt_username> -P <mqtt_password>